 role that it had once played in my family's history.
 Many years later, I found an old photo of this bridge taken in the 1930s and,

-from the caption, learned that my great-uncle, Henry Swang, had helped to build it (later, Henry also helped to build the Golden
+from the caption, learned that my great-uncle, Henry Swang, had helped to build it (Henry also helped build the Golden

 Gate Bridge).
-It had been nearly 20 years since I had seen the Bixby Bridge, but I decided to visit it and pay my respects to Henry
+It had been nearly 20 years since I had seen the Bixby Bridge, so I decided to visit it and pay my respects to Henry

 Swang.
-I was pretty excited as I headed south on Highway 1, and finally I spotted the bridge up ahead.
-I pulled over and spent a couple
+I was excited as I headed south on Highway 1 and finally spotted the bridge up ahead.
+I pulled over and spent a few

 Corinth, Mississippi(June 2001).
 The bloody Battle

 of Shiloh was fought just a few miles from Corinth during the Civil War in 1862.
 As I discovered a few years ago in some old family papers,

 my great-great-grandfather, Ransom Myers, fought with the Union Army here and spent several weeks in Corinth, so I decided to visit the town.
 I